 "What did you have in mind?"
 John's eyebrows rose and he smiled seductively.
-"Pardon?" he made a hole with one hand and put his index finger through it with his other hand.
-I was repulsed and smacked his hands away, "John!"
+"Pardon?"
+He made a hole with one hand and put his index finger through it with the other.
+I smacked his hands away.
+"John!"

-He laughed, "I'm just messing with you!" he put an arm around my shoulders, making me actually quite a bit warmer.
+"I'm just messing with you!"
+He put an arm around my shoulders, making me actually quite a bit warmer.
 "This one's on the house."

-As we walked the rest of the way over to the school in dead silence, I looked up at Bender and remembered how he always treated me; I was like his little girl.
-Granted, he was still annoying sometimes and didn't know when the joke was over, but he was so gentle and kind when he wanted to be.
+As we walked the rest of the way in dead silence, I looked up at Bender and remembered how well he always treated me.
+Granted, he was still annoying sometimes and didn't know when the joke was over, but he was gentle and even thoughtful when he wanted to be.

 I never forgot that day when we first met.
-He was the best thing that could have ever walked into, or rather hopped over into my life.
-And throughout the ten years we had known each other, we had grown so attached to one another.
-Only then it looked like it was coming to an end.
+He was the best thing that every happened to me.
+Throughout the ten years we knew each other, we had grown so attached to one another.
+Only right then, it looked like it was coming to an end.
 I looked back up at Bender, memorizing every detail of his face.